zaoqi/kindlelauncher/README.txt

 ##############################################
 http://www.mobileread.com/forums/showthread.php?p=2389078

-Supporting the DX, k2, k2i, K3 Keyboard, Kindle 4 Range, Kindle Touch's and P/W
+Supporting the DX, K2, K2i, K3 Keyboard, Kindle 4, Kindle Touch, PW & PW2.

 NOTE: Flashed 3.2.1 DX's may fail to handle kindlets properly.
 There is a workaround tested by wakawakawaka (thanks to him for the DX testing)